Eric Young Sr.: Post-playing career

-Young's son, Eric Young Jr., has also played professional baseball.
-Eric Jr. graduated from Piscataway Township High School in 2003 and on August 25, 2009, made his major league debut with the Colorado Rockies when Dexter Fowler was put on the disabled list.
-Young Jr. currently serves as first base coach for the Washington Nationals, following his father’s footsteps, who coaches first base for the Atlanta Braves.

-Young was also an analyst on the sports program Baseball Tonight.
+Young was an analyst on the sports program Baseball Tonight.
 He is often mentioned in the term "Souvenir City Chamber of Commerce, Eric Young President" which is the term used by host Steve Berthiaume when showing a home run.
 He also calls out "Souvenir City!" when showing footage of a home run.

 Young served as a running instructor for the Houston Astros and helped with their outfield and base running.
 He was named the Arizona Diamondbacks first base coach on October 17, 2010.
 On October 17, 2012, Young was fired from the position.
-He joined the Rockies as the first base coach for the 2014 season.
+He joined the Colorado Rockies as the first base coach for the 2014 season.
 He was fired after the 2016 season.
 He was hired to be the first base coach of the Atlanta Braves for the 2018 season.
 Young opted out of traveling with the Braves during the 2020 season, due to the COVID-19 pandemic.
+On November 12, 2023, Young confirmed that he would be leaving the Braves to join the Los Angeles Angels coaching staff as their new third base coach under newly appointed manager Ron Washington.

 Personal life

 As a high school student, Young welcomed his oldest son and namesake, Eric Young Jr., with high-school sweetheart Paula Robinson.
-Eric Jr. followed him into professional baseball.
+Eric Jr. followed him into professional baseball and made his major league debut with the Colorado Rockies on August 25, 2009 and is now the first base coach for the Seattle Mariners.
 On December 10, 2005, he married Beyonka Jackson and they welcomed their son Dallas Dupree Young, who is an actor.